Achievable rate region for three user discrete broadcast channel based on coset codes: Proof of theorem

-An informed reader, by now must have made the connection to capacity of the point to point channel with non-causal state \cite{1980MMPCT_GelPin}.
-We develop this connection in appendix \ref{AppSec:CharacterizationForNoRateLossInPTP-STx}.
-For now, we provide a characterization for (\ref{Eqn:NoRateLossForEveryConditionalTestChannel}) to hold.
-This will require us to define a few mathematical objects that may initially seem unrelated to a reader unaware of findings in \cite{1980MMPCT_GelPin}.
+By now, an informed reader must have made the connection to capacity of the PTP channel with non-causal state \cite{1980MMPCT_GelPin}.
+In the sequel, we state the import of this connection.\footnote{The proof is relegated to appendix \ref{AppSec:CharacterizationForNoRateLossInPTP-STx}} This will require us to define a few mathematical objects that may initially seem unrelated to a reader unaware of findings in \cite{1980MMPCT_GelPin}.
 Very soon, we argue the relevance.
 An informed reader will find the following development natural.